 Despite diligently, even urgently, appeasing MinnesotaCare’s demands and deadlines, their incompetence and alarming antiquation was going to wipe out my meager savings.
 Only my poor income in 2017 while I started a new business and the generosity of HCMC’s Financial Assistance office saved me.

 My terrifying brush with unearned financial ruin, and the months of emotional ruin that accompanied my appeals to fix this life-changing, bureaucratic fuck-up, seems to be only a blip on the radar of MinnesotaCare’s problems, which in just a few years have included mailing out erroneous coverage termination information to thousands of participants and a fraught accounting system that forced them to eat tens of millions of dollars in unpaid premiums.

 Months later, I’m still mildly traumatized and armed with many questions.

 - How many other people have had, or nearly had, their lives turned upside-down by MinnesotaCare’s blundering?

 - Why does paperwork in MinnesotaCare offices sit unattended and later un-mailed for so long?

 - In 2018, is it really not possible for MinnesotaCare to start coverage when they receive a payment, rather than delaying coverage until the first day of the following month?

-- How on earth do they not have email or, for that matter, much in the way of paperwork processing technology from the current century?
+- How on earth do they not have email (I think what they meant to say was “we don’t have email addresses that we can share with you”) or, for that matter, much in the way of paperwork processing technology from the current century?